julianofischer/julianofischer.github.io/_posts/2015-10-14-the-standard-events-reader.md

 The [latest post](/converting-rollernet-to-one-standard-events-reader) was dedicated to show a way to convert the raw data provided by [Rollernet dataset](http://crawdad.org/upmc/rollernet/20090202/) into a format which can be read by [ONE simulator](https://www.netlab.tkk.fi/tutkimus/dtn/theone/).
 In this post, this standard format will be shown in more detail.

 ONE simulator provides a class which read external events for a standard format.
 This class is named **StandardEventsReader** and is located into *input* package.
-According to [documentation](https://www.netlab.tkk.fi/tutkimus/dtn/theone/javadoc/input/StandardEventsReader.html) the syntax for this standard format has the following general syntax:
+According to the [documentation](https://www.netlab.tkk.fi/tutkimus/dtn/theone/javadoc/input/StandardEventsReader.html) the syntax for this standard format has the following general syntax:

     <time> <actionId> <msgId> <hostId> [<host2Id> [<size>] [<respSize>]]

-As can be seen above, the first column represents the time at which the event occurred and its understanding is trivial.
-The actionId column represents what event is taking place and there are 7 possible events, listed below.
+As can be seen above, the first column describes the time at which the event occurred and its understanding is trivial.
+The actionId column describes what event is taking place and there are 7 possible events, listed below.

 ## Connection (CONN)
 The connection event has a simplified syntax: